Winter Programs for Neurodivergent Kids at West Coast Centre For Learning

 PEERS for Young Adults

-Ages 18-30 | In-Person Program
+Ages 18-30 | Online Program

 Evidence-based social skills program helping young adults navigate friendships, social dynamics, and romantic relationships with confidence.
 Covers conversation skills, dating etiquette, conflict management, and more.
 Includes caregiver support and real-world social coaching.